Thank you for subscribing

 48/46 Bruce Hwy, Sarina, Queensland

-About 35 km south of Mackay lies Sarina, home to Buffy, otherwise known as the Big Cane Toad.
-Initially made for a sugar festival float, Buffy made his way to the main street of Sarina, in a nod to the region’s cane farming history.
+About 35 km south of Mackay lies the small town of Sarina, which is home to Buffy the Big Cane Toad.
+Initially made for a sugar festival float, Buffy made its way to the main street of Sarina, in a nod to the region’s cane farming history.

-The name comes from a Name-The-Frog competition in ‘98, with Buffy slang for the cane toad’s official scientific name, the ‘bufo marinus.’
-So hop along for a visit – it’s toad-ally worth it!
+The name comes from a Name-The-Frog competition in 1998, with Buffy slang for the cane toad’s official scientific name, ‘bufo marinus'.

 The Big Golden Gumboot, QLD